Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 • Cinnamon Sugar – To give the cinnamon sugar cookies their name!
 You can easily make your own cinnamon sugar by using 1 part cinnamon to 3 parts sugar.
 Or, just mix to your liking!

-Much like most of my cookie recipes, these cinnamon sugar cookies are incredibly easy to make.
-The preparation steps are straight-forward and are free from fancy mixing techniques!
+Like most of my small batch cookie recipes, these cinnamon sugar cookies are incredibly easy to make.
+The preparation steps are straightforward and are free from fancy mixing techniques!

 1. Whisk the dry ingredients together in a small mixing bowl.